naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris: Where did you find a bus- Wait you knew they were stalking us this whole time?

-Scruffy: (obviously ignoring the other question) Found the bus at the gasoline store.
+Scruffy: (obviously ignoring the other question) Found the bus stranded at the gasoline store parking lot.

 Nadine Happy: You got gas for our car?!